Intercity Travel in China via High-Speed Rail: The fastest and most convenient way to travel

 How early should I arrive at the station?

-Arrive 1–1.5 hours before your train for a smooth boarding experience.
+Arrive at least 1–1.5 hours before your train for a smooth boarding experience.

 Is English signage available on trains and at stations?